Boeing profit beats; targets 900 plane deliveries in 2019

 It expected 2019 core earnings between $19.90 per share and $20.10 per share, and revenue between $109.5 billion and $111.5 billion.

 Those numbers indicate that the fuselage and engine delays at suppliers that dominated last year are largely behind Boeing.
+Even so, production logjams dragged down quarterly free cash flow to $2.45 billion, below the previous year.

-Boeing’s core earnings rose to $5.48 per share in the fourth quarter ended Dec.
-31, from $5.07 per share a year earlier, and came in above Wall Street’s estimate of $4.57 per share.
+Boeing’s core earnings rose to $5.48 per share in the fourth quarter, from $5.07 per share a year earlier, and came in above Wall Street’s estimate of $4.57 per share.